You are advised to make your own enquiries and do your own research rather than rely on this as your only source of information.

 It is your responsibility to ensure you have in place all other additional licences, permits and consent that may be required in the course of your business.

 Good presentation and customer service will be key to the success of your business.
 If people enjoy what you have to offer they may well come again and recommend your service to their friends.

 Local tourism officers (based within local councils) can often provide free or subsidised customer service training for you and your staff.

 Most marine insurance brokers are able to offer commercial insurance as well as private boat insurance.
 We cannot recommend a particular provider and you should do your own research.

 Please make sure your insurance certificate clearly shows that you are insured to carry out the trade you are proposing to undertake.
 Some traders take out trading insurance as a separate policy.

-Here is a link to the Roving Canal Traders Association which has some recommended insurance companies in case your current boat insurance providers are unable to assist with a commercial insurance extension, which you can find here.
+The Roving Canal Traders Association has some recommended insurance companies in case your current boat insurance providers are unable to assist with a commercial insurance extension, which you can find here.

 You must provide us with evidence that you are insured for your proposed activities on application.